Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-03-Data-for-software-engineering/Section-04-Data-Structures-Overview/index.md

 ---

 **Cross-reference**: This section builds on the data types from [Section 3.2](../Section-02-Standard-Data-Types/index.md) and data dictionaries from [Section 3.3](../Section-03-Data-Dictionaries/index.md).
-These concepts prepare you for implementing these structures in Python in [Chapter 4](../../Chapter-04-Developing-solutions-with-code/index.md).
+These concepts prepare you for implementing these structures in Python in [Chapter 4: Developing Solutions with Code](../../Chapter-04-Developing-solutions-with-code/Section-01-Control-Structures-in-Python/index.md).